miamtech/miam-sdk/miam-sdk-doc/docs/android/overview/initialisation.md

 Miam initialization process will only start after the user is **logged** and has **selected a valid store**. then it'll need the **basket synchronization**

-## Set user
+## User setup

 Here is how to inform the SDK whenever the user login state changes.
 We recommend using Observables or EventListeners to that end.

 ```kotlin
 import com.miam.kmmMiamCore.handler.UserHandler